 Deutsche Bank and certain of its affiliates and former officers are the subject of a consolidated putative class action, filed in the United States District Court for the Southern District of New York, asserting claims under the federal securities laws on behalf of persons who purchased certain trust preferred securities issued by Deutsche Bank and its affiliates between October 2006 and May 2008.
-On 25 July 2016, the court issued a decision dismissing all claims as to three of the five offerings at issue, but allowed certain claims relating to the November 2007 and February 2008 offerings to proceed.
+In a series of opinions, the court dismissed all claims as to four of the six offerings at issue, but allowed certain alleged omissions claims relating to the November 2007 and February 2008 offerings to proceed.
 On 17 November 2016, plaintiffs moved for class certification as to the November 2007 offering.
 On 20 January 2017, plaintiffs amended their motion for class certification to include the February 2008 offering and seek to add an additional individual as a proposed class representative.
-The court stayed all proceedings pending a decision by the Supreme Court of the United States in California Public Employees'

-Retirement System v.
+The court stayed all proceedings pending a decision by the Supreme Court of the United States in California Public Employees' Retirement System v.
 ANZ Securities in which the Supreme Court was expected to consider whether the filing of a putative class action serves to toll the three-year time limitation in Section 13 of the Securities Act with respect to the claims of putative class members.
 This related to claims relating to the February 2008 offering.
 On 26 June 2017, the Supreme Court issued its opinion, holding that the three year provision in Section 13 is a statute of repose and is not subject to equitable tolling.
-By order dated 20 July 2017, the court invited defendants to move to dismiss all claims as to the February 2008 offering, and the court has scheduled a conference for 16 October 2017 to discuss the impact of ANZ.
-Once the court rules on the request, it is anticipated that the parties will proceed to plaintiffs' request for class action certification and begin the discovery process.
+On 16 October 2017, the court struck plaintiffs' motion for class action certification, holding that claims by the additional individual proposed as a class representative were barred by the statute of repose.
+The Court also ruled that the original plaintiffs had standing to prosecute claims on both the November 2007 and February 2008 offerings.